Unipotent linear suspensions of free groups: Piecewise trivial suspensions

 Only for the proof below, since we are following \cite[\S 4]{dahmani_deciding_2019}, we will call the images of edge groups in vertex groups \define{peripheral subgroups} of the vertex groups.
 An \define{unmarked ordered peripheral structure} is a tuple whose entries form a set of representatives of conjugacy classes of images of edge groups in vertex groups and a \define{marked ordered peripheral structure} is a tuple of tuples of generators of the images of edge groups in vertex groups.

-\begin{proof} Our algorithm consist of three steps.
+\begin{proof} Our algorithm consists of three steps.
 Each step will introduce a level of structure and will end with a test.
-It will be evident that the desired isomorphism of graphs of groups will exist if an only if all three tests are passed.
+It will be evident that the desired isomorphism of graphs of groups will exist if and only if all three tests are passed.

 \textbf{Step 1 Isomorphism of vertex groups.} The hypotheses put us in the setting of \cite[\S 4]{dahmani_deciding_2019}.
 The first test is straightforward.